kokog78/unit-test-dojo/unit-test-practice-11/README.md

 # Unit test dojo #11

 The task of this dojo is to create a tool (few java classes) with test-first approach.
-Before you start, do some planning about the test.
+Before you start, do some planning about the tests.

 ## About the tool